This publication is now archived.

 Dwight D. Eisenhower, ‘Dinner in Honor of Dwight D. Eisenhower,’ October 31, 1962

 Prior to becoming president, General Eisenhower chaired the Council on Foreign Relations’ Study Group on Aid to Europe from 1948-1951.
-The group examined the Marshal Plan, which Eisenhower called "a program in the foreign field without precedent in our peacetime history," and considered suggestions "that in addition to economic aid we should make certain political commitments in Western Europe and also provide the countries there with military assistance."
+The group examined the Marshall Plan, which Eisenhower called "a program in the foreign field without precedent in our peacetime history," and considered suggestions "that in addition to economic aid we should make certain political commitments in Western Europe and also provide the countries there with military assistance."
 Subsequently, a year and a half after leaving office, Eisenhower attended a dinner in his honor at CFR.

 George H.W.
 Bush, ‘A Current Look At the United Nations.”October 2, 1972